DataFire/Integrations/integrations/generated/appveyor/README.md

   * osType [OSType](#ostype)

 ### BuildWorkerImageName
-* BuildWorkerImageName `string` (values: Previous Ubuntu, Previous Visual Studio 2013, Previous Visual Studio 2015, Previous Visual Studio 2017, Ubuntu, Visual Studio 2013, Visual Studio 2015, Visual Studio 2017, Visual Studio 2017 Preview, WMF 5)
+* BuildWorkerImageName `string` (values: Previous Ubuntu, Previous Ubuntu1604, Previous Ubuntu1804, Previous Visual Studio 2013, Previous Visual Studio 2015, Previous Visual Studio 2017, Ubuntu, Ubuntu1604, Ubuntu1804, Visual Studio 2013, Visual Studio 2015, Visual Studio 2015 2, Visual Studio 2017, Visual Studio 2017 Preview, Visual Studio 2019 Preview, WMF 5, Windows Server 2019): Defines the available build worker image templates used to provision a virtual machine for a build.
+Images are updated regularly.
+"Previous" selects the previous version of an image, for use as a temporary workaround for regressions.

 ### CollaboratorAddition
 * CollaboratorAddition `object`: Technically `roleId` has default value 0 and is not required, but